Pakistan: Imran Khan supporters storm capital – DW – 11/26/2024

 Pakistan: Imran Khan supporters storm capitalNovember 26, 2024

-Four security troops were killed in Pakistan's capital, Islamabad, on Tuesday, the country's Interior Ministry said, after thousands of supporters of imprisoned ex-Prime Minister Imran Khan defied a police lockdown to march in the city center.
+Four security force members were killed in Pakistan's capital, Islamabad, on Tuesday, the country's Interior Ministry said, after thousands of supporters of imprisoned ex-Prime Minister Imran Khan defied a police lockdown to march in the city center.

 Police fired tear gas and rubber bullets as the protesters broke through a barricade of shipping containers blocking off the national capital.
 The government warned that security forces would respond with live gunfire if protesters used weapons against them.